HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Profiles

-To define a profile, the keywords `Profile` and `Parent` are required, and `Id`, `Title`, and `Description` are OPTIONAL.
+To define a profile, the declaration `Profile` and keyword `Parent` are REQUIRED, and `Id`, `Title`, and `Description` are RECOMMENDED.
 Rules defining the profile follow immediately after the keyword section.

 Rules types that apply to Profiles are: [Assignment](#assignment-rules), [Binding](#binding-rules), [Cardinality](#cardinality-rules), [Contains (standalone extensions)](#contains-rules-for-extensions), [Contains (slicing)](#contains-rules-for-slicing), [Flag](#flag-rules), [Insert](#insert-rules), [Obeys](#obeys-rules), [Path](#path-rules), and [Type](#type-rules).
 Note that [inline extensions](#contains-rules-for-extensions) are not permitted in profiles.